cognitedata/reveal/apps/platypus-cdf-cli/LOGIN.md

 <img src="./static/admin-grant.png" alt="drawing"  style="width:600px"/>

-If you login and see a screen like this, then it would mean you need to contact an admin to grant "admin consent" to the Platypus CLI to the Azure AD tenant.
+If you login and see a screen like this, then it would mean you need to contact an admin to grant "admin consent" to the cdf-cli to the Azure AD tenant.
 Otherwise, you should be good to go!

 <img src="./static/missing-admin.png" alt="drawing"  style="width:600px"/>